Skip to Content

 5. Refer to UPPS No. 04.04.11, University Classification and Compensation, for guidelines for salary adjustments.
 The sponsor must fund salary adjustments for personnel being paid either part- or full-time from a research contract.
 Therefore, the PI should include estimated annual salary increases in the sponsored program proposal or application.

-Review requested salary increases for consistency with those for other university personnel.
-Salary guidelines proposed by the sponsored agreement will be allowed only to the extent that compliance is maintained with the current University Pay Plan.
-The same rate of increase will be available for employees paid from sponsored program accounts as for other university employees.
+PIs should review requested salary increases for consistency with those offered to other university personnel.
+Any salary adjustments proposed by the sponsored agreement must adhere to the guidelines outlined in the current University Pay Plan.
+The same rate of salary increase will be available for employees paid from sponsored program accounts as for other university employees, subject to funding availability.

 1. Technical, Program, and Financial Reporting – Terms of the sponsored program generally require the submission of a written final technical, financial, or progress report to the sponsor within a specified period of time.
 The sponsor may require more frequent or other types of reporting.
 The PI is responsible for the preparation and submission of technical reports and other required deliverables.
+OSP is responsible for preparing financial reports for sponsors.
 The PI must comply with all of the terms and conditions imposed by the sponsor.

 10. RESPONSIBILITIES